Axway/api-builder-docs/content/en/docs/HOW_TO/Export_API_Builder_Logs_into_a_Data_Store.md

 ---
-title: Export API Builder Logs into a Data Store
+title: Export API Builder logs into a data store
 linkTitle: Export API Builder logs into a data store
 description: ADD A DESCRIPTION
 weight: 110
-date: 2021-05-17
+date: 2021-06-22
 ---

 This document describes how to export Logs from an {{% variables/apibuilder_prod_name %}} application or service into a data store.